Nahariyah

 (b) The Byzantine Church:

 The Byzantine church is located in Katzenelson park, on a hill east to the Haifa highway.
 The site is called Khirbet Ittaim (or in Arabic, Taharath el-Khamima).
-Here, a beautiful 6th C AD Byzantine church was excavated.
+Here, a beautiful 6th century AD Byzantine church was excavated.
 The church had a basilica with 3 apsises (apsides), and two rows of 6 marble pillars in each row.
 A mosaic inscription refers the construction of the church to the episcopus (bishop) of Tyre in 555AD.

 In the photo below, two of the north apsises.